 Records with matching scores greater than or equal to the high thresholds are considered as identical and are still presented to you for subsequent follow-up actions.
 Low threshold values are relevant for SAP HANA search, whereas it’s not applicable for database search, remote key search, or SAP NetWeaver Enterprise Search/SAP HANA enterprise search.

 There are additional match profile-related configurations in search applications as required for duplicate check functionality in SAP Master Data Governance.

 The next figure displays a mandatory process modeling configuration required at each change request type step level.
 This is a prerequisite for triggering duplicate checks for a workflow step.

 Note: As an SAP Master Data Governance user, if you want to see all column headings and content completely when the duplicate check is carried out, SAP Note 2667744 helps to change the layout of the popup by making the column headings and content readable and auto-resizing dynamically.

-Editor’s note: This post has been adapted from a section of the book SAP Master Data Governance: The Comprehensive Guide by Homiar Kalwachwala, Sandeep Chahal, Santhosh Cheekoti, Antony Isacc, Rajani Khambhampati, Vikas Lodha, Syama Srinivasan, and David Quirk.
+Editor’s note: This post has been adapted from a section of the book SAP Master Data Governance: The Comprehensive Guide by Bikram Dogra, Antony Isacc, Homiar Kalwachwala, Dilip Radhakrishnan, Syama Srinivasan, Sandeep Chahal, Santhosh Cheekoti, Rajani Khambhampati, Vikas Lodha, and David Quirk.